Susurluk car crash: Background

 Prior to the crash, all the victims, plus Interior Minister Mehmet Ağar, had been staying at the Onura Hotel in Kuşadası.
 The assassination plan called for Ağar to be killed too.
 However, he was warned by Sami Hoştan, so he remained at the hotel and told the rest to leave without him.

 Former MHP deputy Kubilay Uygun said that he was introduced to Abdullah Çatlı and Hüseyin Kocadağ three days before the accident by a since-retired lieutenant general.
 Uygun says that he too has worked for the "deep state".

 The Prosecutor's Report said that the passengers in the car were on their way to stage an assassination.

 Event

 A Mercedes 600 SEL owned by Bucak crashed into a truck near Çatalceviz, Susurluk in the Balıkesir province in Turkey.
 The crash took place on 3 November 1996 at around 19:25 TR&.
 The car was travelling at nearly 180 km/h.

-Abdullah Çatlı, a former ultra-rightist militant wanted by police for multiple murders and drug trafficking; Huseyin Kocadağ, a senior police official; and beauty queen Gonca Us (Çatlı's girlfriend) were killed in the crash.
-Kocadağ, Çatlı, and Us died, either immediately, or soon afterwards.
+Abdullah Çatlı, a former ultra-rightist militant wanted by police for multiple murders and drug trafficking; Huseyin Kocadağ, a senior police official; and Gonca Us (Çatlı's girlfriend) were killed in the crash.
 Bucak escaped with a broken leg and fractured skull.